 The Navy performed a quantitative analysis to estimate the range to auditory injury for short-tailed albatross exposed to sonar and other transducers used during Navy training activities.
-Inputs to the quantitative analysis included sound propagation modeling in the Navy Acoustic Effects Model to the sound exposure criteria and thresholds presented below to predict ranges to effects.
+Inputs to the quantitative analysis included sound propagation modeling in the Navy Acoustic Effects Model to the sound exposure estimated impact level presented below to predict ranges to effects.
+This is a change in methodology from the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.

 There are no published studies specific to sonar and its effects on short-tailed albatross.
-In order to set a threshold for auditory injury, a multi-disciplinary Hydroacoustic Science Panel (Science Applications International Corporation, 2011) used data from in-air sound that caused threshold shift in birds (Ryals et al., 1999) to conclude that 40 dB of threshold shift was required to produce auditory injury in birds for tonal sound sources in air.
+In order to estimate auditory impacts, a multi-disciplinary Hydroacoustic Science Panel (Science Applications International Corporation, 2011) used data from in-air sound that caused threshold shift in birds (Ryals et al., 1999) to conclude that 40 dB of threshold shift was required to produce auditory injury in birds for tonal sound sources in air.
 Thresholds for hearing loss are typically reported in cumulative SEL to account for the duration of the exposure.
-The boundary for onset of auditory injury (40 dB threshold shift) corresponds to an SEL of 158 dB re $20~\mu\text{Pa}^2\text{s}$ in air.
-To translate this criterion into a threshold to auditory injury underwater, correction factors were applied: 36 dB were added for impedance and 26 dB were added for the difference in air-to-water reference pressure to the level at which threshold shift occurred.
-The impedance adjustment accounts for the suspected hearing capabilities of birds underwater, which is estimated using the limited data on bird hearing underwater discussed in Section

-3.9.2.1.5 (Hearing and Vocalization) and by considering the hearing capabilities of other amphibious animals [i.e., otariids (U.S. Department of the Navy, 2017a)].
-The results of the analysis determined a cumulative SEL threshold to auditory injury of 220 dB re 1 μ Pa2s.
-After reviewing the best available science since 2016 (Crowell, 2016; Crowell et al., 2015; Crowell et al., 2016; Hansen et al., 2017; Johansen et al., 2016; Maxwell et al., 2017), the Navy has re-affirmed this criterion.
+The boundary for onset of auditory injury (40 dB threshold shift) corresponds to an SEL of 158 dB re 20 $\mu$ Pas in air.
+To translate this into an estimate of auditory injury underwater, correction factors were applied: 36 dB were added for impedance and 26 dB were added for the difference in air-to-water reference pressure to the level at which threshold shift occurred.
+The impedance adjustment accounts for the suspected hearing capabilities of birds underwater, which is estimated using the limited data on bird hearing underwater discussed in Section 3.9.2.1.5 (Hearing and Vocalization) and by considering the hearing capabilities of other amphibious animals [i.e., otariids (U.S. Department of the Navy, 2017)].
+The results of the analysis determined a cumulative SEL estimated impact level for auditory injury of 220 dB re 1 $\mu$ Pas.
+After reviewing the best available science since 2016 (Crowell, 2016; Crowell et al., 2015; Crowell et al., 2016; Hansen et al., 2017; Johansen et al., 2016; Maxwell et al., 2017), the Navy has re-affirmed this as a reasonable level to estimate potential impact.
+The USFWS also used this estimated impact level to assess impacts to shorttailed albatross in its 2016 Biological Opinion for the Navy's Northwest Training and Testing Study Area (U.S. Fish and Wildlife Service, 2016), which was reaffirmed in the 2018 and 2020 Biological Opinions (U.S. Fish and Wildlife Service, 2018, 2021).